 Rodriguez said he connected very well with Langdon during the show, and the experience breaks down a typical barrier between chefs working together for the first time.

 “You could tell that he really cared not just about what was going on in ‘Hell’s Kitchen’ but about the food.
 We were both like-minded there, and that’s why we really connected.
 We both knew that this wasn’t just about winning a competition.
 It was about showing that we’re legitimately talented chefs,” he said.

 He hopes to bring a fresh pair of eyes and “a little bit of southern flavoring” to Huntsville.
 The Dakota is known for its fine dining and seafood fare with creole influences.

 “I have so many ideas on food, on dishes, on things I’d like to see.
 I think me and Michael working on a menu in the same kitchen is going to really change things out there.
 I know he’s got a great start on it, and I’m going there to make sure we put it over the top,” Rodriguez said.

-Langdon just unveiled a new summer menu, showcasing light dishes including an Asian steak tartare, yellow tomato gazpacho and striped bass with a ratatouille.
+Langdon just unveiled a new summer menu, featuring light dishes including an Asian steak tartare, yellow tomato gazpacho, and striped bass with a ratatouille.
 The menu change was the third since his return from “Hell’s Kitchen.”